Surface heating steers planetary-scale ocean circulation: Models and Methods

-The flux-forced simulations apply the climatology of surface boundary fluxes to a stand-alone implementation of the Modular Ocean Model v5.1 \citep{Griffies2012}.
+The 3-hourly climatology of surface boundary fluxes is used to force a stand-alone implementation of the Modular Ocean Model~v5.1.
 The flux-forced control experiment is initialized from the end of the ACCESS-OM2 control experiment and run for 100 years, after which we branch off a series of flux-forced perturbation simulations with modified surface fluxes.
 These perturbation experiments are run for another $100$ years.
 Although 100 years is not sufficient for the deep ocean to reach equilibrium, it is enough for the upper and mid-ocean circulation to respond to changes in surface forcing \citep{Saenko2009}.

 We conduct three types of sensitivity experiments: \begin{itemize} \item[\emph{(i)}] Perturbations in surface wind stress, \item[\emph{(ii)}] Perturbations in surface meridional heat flux gradients, and \item[\emph{(iii)}] A `uniform warming' perturbation. \end{itemize} A list of all flux-forced experiments is given in Table~\ref{T1:model_setup}.
 Each set of experiments is described below.